Cybvr/JujuZero/TechSpec.md

 ### **Platform Architecture**

-JujuAGI is built on a modular architecture, allowing for easy scaling and addition of new features.
+Juju is built on a modular architecture, allowing for easy scaling and addition of new features.
 The core platform is divided into microservices, each handling specific file conversion and editing tasks.

 ### **Frontend**